hantuzun/awesome-clojurescript/README.md

 - [core.async](https://github.com/clojure/core.async/) – A Clojure(Script) library designed to provide facilities for async programming and communication.
 - [Entanglement](https://github.com/Frozenlock/entanglement) – It creates atoms from other atoms and links the data together.
 - [inflections-clj](https://github.com/r0man/inflections-clj) – Rails-like inflection library for Clojure and ClojureScript.
-- [Instaparse](https://github.com/lbradstreet/instaparse-cljs) – It aims to be the simplest way to build parsers in ClojureScript.
 - [Keybind](https://github.com/piranha/keybind) – Library for handling key bindings (shortcuts) in browser.
 - [markdown-clj](https://github.com/yogthos/markdown-clj) – Markdown parser in Clojure/ClojureScript.
 - [namespacefy](https://github.com/Jarzka/namespacefy) – A simple Clojure(Script) library which aims to make it easy to keep map keys namespaced, no matter where your data comes from.
 - [om-tools](https://github.com/plumatic/om-tools) – It aims to provide higher-order abstractions and utilities frequently useful when building components with Om's API.
 - [reforms](https://github.com/bilus/reforms) – Beautiful Bootstrap 3 forms for Om and Reagent.
 - [reagent-forms](https://github.com/reagent-project/reagent-forms/) – Bootstrap form components for Reagent.
-- [Respo](https://github.com/mvc-works/respo) – A responsive DOM library, inspired by React.
 - [Sepal.clj](https://github.com/Cirru/sepal.clj) – A library to generate Clojure code from a vector of strings and vectors with macro system.
-- [Truss](https://github.com/ptaoussanis/truss) – An opinionated assertions API for Clojure/ClojureScript.

 ### [React.js](https://facebook.github.io/react/) Interface
 - [Brutha](https://github.com/weavejester/brutha) – A simple and functional ClojureScript interface to React.